V. R. Krishna Iyer: Public life post-retirement and death

 He retired as a judge on 14 November 1980 but, continued to advocate the cause of justice, on every forum and through his writings, participating in street protests, and his house would always remain open, bustling with all who sought his help or advice.
 He stood for the nation's president in 1987, as the Opposition's candidate against R. Venkataraman, the ruling Congress's nominee who won.
 In 2002, he inquired into the Gujarat riots as part of a citizens' panel, with retired Justice P. B. Sawant among others.
 He also headed the Kerala Law Reform Commission in 2009.
 He had been active, almost until a few weeks before his death, when ill-health and advancing age took their toll on him.
 As a public intellectual Iyer held several positions in the people's organizations, arts societies, sports councils, and cultural groupings.

 He died on 4 December 2014 in the hundredth year of his life, and was cremated with state honours.
-His wife Sarada, who would listen to him talk about his work, when on occasion he would change his mind after she gave her opinion on it, had predeceased him in 1974, aged 53.
+His wife Sarada, who would listen to him talk about his work, when on occasion he would change his mind after she gave her opinion on it, had predeceased him in 1974, after 33 years of marriage.
 Upon his demise, his private library was donated to the National University of Advanced Legal Studies, where the Justice Krishna Iyer Collection still resides.
 He is survived by his two sons, Ramesh and Paramesh.